Philip Quast Masterclass –

-A sponsored Masterclass from 3 x Olivier Award Winning Actor.
+A special online Masterclass from 3 x Olivier Award Winning Actor

-The HubStudio is thrilled to welcome back one of Australia’s great performing arts statesman.
+The HubStudio is thrilled to welcome back one of Australia’s great performing arts statesman for a special online masterclass.
 Philip Quast is a multi-award winning actor with over 35 years of experience in film, television and stage; having won the Laurence Olivier Award for Best Actor in a Musical three times.

 Awards & Nominations

 - 1991 – for Stephen Sondheim‘s Sunday in the Park with George in the role of Georges Seurat